-Bunraku is Japanese theater that uses puppets.
+Bunraku is a Japanese theatre that uses puppets.
 The puppets used are usually about three to four feet tall and are controlled by puppeteers who dress completely in black and can be seen by the audience.
-In contrast, the omozukai (head puppeteer) wears colorful clothing.
+In contrast, the omo-zukai (head puppeteer) wears colorful clothing.
 The leader of the plays also plays the shamisen, a Japanese stringed instrument.
-The most well-known bunraku play is ‘Chushingura: The Treasury of Loyal Retainers’.
+The most well-known bunraku play is “Chushingura: The Treasury of Loyal Retainers”.
 Unfortunately, the art of bunraku is losing popularity since the second half of the eighteenth century.
-Even with government funding, the art form future is not good.
-The craftsmen of the intricate puppets are dying, and there aren’t many people who are interested in learning how to replace them.
+Even with government funding, the future of the art form is questionable.
+The craftsmen of the intricate puppets are dying, and there aren’t many people that are interested in replacing them.

-Kabuki the most well-known to people around the world and it is a form of Japanese theater that combines drama, dance, and music and is.
-The norm in the stage productions are swordfights and wild costumes.
-Strange fact is that until 1680, the plays used real swords.
-The art of Kabuki was an opposition to the Noh theater.
-The main goal was to tell more timely and lively stories to shock the audiences.
-The first Kabuki show was performed in 1603.
-As time passed by, it grew into a highly stylized art form that still remains popular today.
+Kabuki is the most well-known to people around the world as a form of Japanese theatre that combines drama, dance, and music and is.
+The norm in the stage productions is to have swordfights and wild costumes.
+An interesting fact is that until 1680, the plays used real swords.
+The art of Kabuki was an opposition to the Noh theatre.
+The main goal was to tell a more timely and lively story to shock the audiences.
+The first Kabuki show was performed in 1603 and as time passed by, it grew into a highly stylized art form that remains popular today.